 Classical Music Awards

 Totaling $7,000, these awards recognise four of South Australia’s most outstanding music graduates from the University of Adelaide’s Elder Conservatorium, supported by Macquarie Private Wealth and the Adelaide City Council.

 Minter Ellison 'Fringe and Beyond' Award

-Valued at $4,500 each, this is award is offered a female artist presenting a production in the Adelaide Fringe Festival, to fund an interstate or overseas production of the show.
-The awards are supported by the Minter Ellison Womens' Network.
+Valued at $4,500, this award is offered to a female artist presenting a production in the Adelaide Fringe Festival, to fund an interstate or overseas production of the show.
+The award is supported by the Minter Ellison Womens' Network.

 Since 1988, the Wilson family has commissioned South Australian visual artists to create work to be featured on the label of the Wilson Vineyard Polish Hill River Riesling.
 Each year, the Wilson family offers a $1,000 acquisitive commission to graduates of the Helpmann Academy's visual arts partners.